DEVANSH-DVJ/setup-bash-bionic/README.md

    6. **Reboot**
 6. Dockers
    1. Run docker.sh
-   2. Setup all the necessary dockers
+   2. Setup all the necessary dockers from cse_dockers.sh

 Note: Run all bash scripts from the base directory of this repo.